 Creating automation test cases is a repetitive task that requires a lot of editing and rerunning test cases.
-In many automation tools, when the test case fails and users makes certain changes to the script, they usually have to execute the whole script all over again to make sure the test is executed as expected.
+In many automation tools, when the test case fails and users make certain changes to the script, they usually have to execute the whole script all over again to make sure the test is executed as expected.
 To save users from the trouble of having to re-run all unnecessary steps, Katalon Studio provides two ways so that users can start the test at their preferred steps:

-1. Execute from selected step
+1. Execute from the selected step

 2. Enable/Disable steps

 Execute from a selected step

 From the Manual view of the test case, right-click on a step and select Execute from here….
 Once this option is selected, all currently running and supported Chrome instances are displayed so that you can select to run the script from the selected step.

 Please note that currently running and supported Chrome instances refer to the running Chrome browser instances that are previously launched from Katalon Studio.

 Katalon Studio also allows users to enable/disable one or more test steps before executing the test case as shown in the screenshot below.
 Using the shortcuts Ctrl + D (disable) and Ctrl + E (enable) on selected steps, users can skip unwanted steps when executing the test case.

 As described above, users have two methods to specify steps to be executed.
 The first method allows users to quickly resume the existing execution, but it only supports Chrome sessions that are launched by Katalon Studio.
 On the other hand, the “enable/disable steps” method does not have this restriction but users may not be able to execute on specific context as wanted.